PierreDV/piktochart_coding_challenge/README.md

 - Output of `total` is always formatted into USD currency.
 - The buy-one-get-second-half-price offer applies **per pair** of items.
   (e.g. 3 red widgets → 1 discounted, 4 red widgets → 2 discounted).
-- The basket expects `catalogue` and `delivery_charge_rules` to be provided at initialization.
-And for `offers` to be an optional argument.
+- The basket expects `catalogue` and `delivery_charge_rules` to be provided at initialization, and for `offers` to be an optional argument.

 ## Example Usage